Office Hours

 Can reading & TV or computer viewing cause Dry Eye?

-During reading and TV or computer viewing, the rate of eyelids blinking reduces significantly, especially in dryer climates.
+During reading and TV or computer viewing, the rate of eyelids blinking reduces significantly.
 This causes the tear film to evaporate leading to dryness of the eyes.
-This may happen in some people, especially more when they are tired, or have spent long hours watching TV or computers.
+This may happen in some people, more when they are tired, or have spent long hours watching TV or computers.
 Computer Users tend to blink much less frequently (about 7 times per minute vs. a normal rate of around 22 times/minute).

 What else can cause Dry Eye?